Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

-(CBS Baltimore) — Why are grocery store shelves always partly empty?
+(CBS Baltimore) — Why are store shelves always half empty?
 Why do deliveries take so much longer than they used to?
-Why is everything more expensive?
-The short answer to all of these questions and others is supply chain issues.
-The long answer, explaining U.S. and global supply chain issues in 2021, is not that simple.
+Why is everything more expensive lately?
+The short answer is supply chain issues.
+The long answer, explaining the various problems affecting the global network that transports goods from producers to your door, is not that simple.

 It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing problems.
-That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function.
-And that’s happened just as demand drastically increased for those products.READ MORE: Facebook Page 'Abandoned Minnesota' Captures Local History
+That includes a shortage of workers along the path that products take from the factory to consumers, creating multiple bottlenecks in a system that depends on timeliness to function.
+And this has happened just as demand drastically increased for those products.READ MORE: Fmr.
+Minneapolis Police Officer Ty Jindra Convicted Of Stealing Drugs While On Duty

 Even this more complicated explanation doesn’t fully spell out why consumers can’t buy what they want when they want.
-That’s because there are no easy answers and no easy fixes.
+That’s because there are no easy answers and no quick fixes.

 What Is The Supply Chain?